 • Do have any idea regarding how to name your product?

 • MEVO: A MEVO is a Minimum Economic Viable Offer which represents a prototype (UX or other, but NO CODING) of your concept.
-Avoid coding at MEVO if it is possible.
+Avoid coding during the MEVO if it is possible.

 • Never pitch the How, pitch the What